ashpr/koa-sequelize-template/README.md

 <b>Option A:</b> Use docker-compose to file up Node, MariaDB and Redis server instances.
 <b>Option B:</b> `npm install` in the working directory and setup the config.js file.

-A sample project is included for simple authorization and registration.
+A sample project is included for simple authentication and registration.

 ## Usage